 Protect your home or business from gophers by learning techniques for identification and control.

 How do I get rid of gophers?

 One of the reasons that gopher control is so challenging is their damage usually occurs belowground so gopher damage to plants often goes undetected.
 In order to make gopher control somewhat less complicated, be sure to take immediate control actions as soon as you see any sign of gopher activity.

 Successful gopher control almost always involves more than one method of control.
 While there are many DIY control methods available, the use of a professional animal control specialist is normally best in the long run.

 The basics of gopher control include using traps, toxic chemicals and repellents made for gopher control.
 Be very careful using these tactics if children or pets are around.
 Also, at times the use of a product called gopher wire placed underground and designed to prevent gophers from moving to the ground surface may be helpful.

 What Orkin Does

-Orkin technicians are trained to help manage gophers and similar pests.
-Since every home is different, your Orkin technician will design a unique rodent treatment program for your situation.
+Orkin Pros are trained to help manage gophers and similar pests.
+Since every home is different, your Orkin Pro will design a unique rodent treatment program for your situation.